jbonofre/karaf5/README.md

 * as environment variable: `export KARAF_CONFIG=/path/to/karaf.json`
 * in the current classpath

-=== Launcher
+### Launcher

 Karaf Boot Launcher is the applications runtimes orchestrator.
-The runtimes are known as "Karaf Applications Manager", and automatically discovered and loaded via Karaf Boot SPI.
+The runtimes are known as *Karaf Applications Manager*, and automatically discovered and loaded via Karaf Boot SPI.
 That's the Karaf Boot Launcher Managers.